Your-Shopify-Guy/ShopifyStarter/README.md

 # :shopping: Shopify Starter
-This is a starter Shopify 2.0 Theme that uses Tailwind CSS for styling & JSON templates
+This is a starter Shopify 2.0 Theme using
+- Tailwind CSS for styling
+- JSON templates
+- Alpine js for navigation state changes, it's much lighter than using something like Vue.

 ## How to use